Policy and Procedure Name:

 laws of two different states.

-and benefits awarded by BWC are paid only to the extent those payments exceed
+benefits awarded by BWC are paid only to the extent those payments exceed any

-who receives benefits or compensation from BWC must disclose receipt of
+receives benefits or compensation from BWC must disclose receipt of benefits,

-benefits, compensation, or damages from another state, whether pursued before
+compensation, or damages from another state, whether pursued before or after

-claimant fails to disclose the receipt of such out-of-state benefits, it is the
+fails to disclose the receipt of such out-of-state benefits, it is the policy

 b.
 Pursue collection